-It has some similarity to the doppelganger myth and in German, it is translated as double-walker or cowalker.
+It has similarity to the doppelganger myth and in German, it is translated as double-walker or cowalker.
 It is believed that to see one’s own doppelganger is to receive a warning that death is close.
-The mortal realm represents limits and boundaries and the eternal one signifies endless possibilities, this is why Gemini’s moods alternate between two worlds, often with light-footedness and heaviness.
-The split may also show in the personality switching from being extrovert and then turns extremely introverted.
+The mortal realm represents limits and boundaries and the eternal one signifies endless possibilities.
+This is often why Gemini’s moods alternate between two worlds, often with light-footedness and heaviness.
+Such a split may also show in the personality switching from being extrovert and then turns extremely introverted.
 Twins represent the duality in human nature and sense of incompleteness without the other half.
 The duplicity of Gemini understands that nothing exists without its opposite.

 Gemini’s Strengths: Gift of the gab.
 The power of adaptation.
 Humour.
-Collecting facts are its hunting ground.
+Collecting facts.
 Skilled at language.
 Amusing word-plays and riddles.
 Well informed.
 Travels at light speed.
 Mobility.
 Sends messages quickly.
-Knows all the short cuts.
+Knows all the shortcuts.
 Intellectual.
 Can outwit anyone.
 Changes all the time.
-Difficult to pin down, he won’t be where you last left him.
+Difficult to pin down, she won’t be where you last left her.
 Clever at disguise and mimicry.
 Amoral.

 Gemini’s Fears: Stagnation.
 Sitting still.
 Old people.
 Slowing down.
-Feeling trapped/caged, weighed down, restricted.
+Feeling trapped/caged, weighed down, or restricted.
 Commitment.
 Boredom.
 Over-possessiveness.
 Emotional intensity.
 Responsibility.
 Doing one thing.
 Concentrated attention.
 Fears emotional demands.
-Hates to be probed and psychoanalysed.
+Hates to be probed and psychoanalyzed.
 Silence.
 No mental stimulation.
 No people to talk to.
 Routine.